British travellers are entitled to travel to France simply by presenting their passport.

 - Water and a bowl as well as any familiar toys or bedding

-When you are back into the UK, your pet (cats and dogs) :
+When travelling back to the UK, your pet (cats and dogs) :

 More details by clicking on the following link about carrying with pets back to the UK : www.gov.uk/take-pet-abroad